sachinpandey44/TheMovieDatabase/README.md

 # TheMovieDatabase
 An iOS movie app that showcases movies data sourced from https://www.themoviedb.org.
-The project demonstrate getting a list of movies from API and showing them in the app, while also ensuring a smooth performance by using background threads and cache.
+The project demonstrate getting a list of movies from API and showing them in the app, while also ensuring a smooth performance by using background threads and cache, similar to streaming apps like Netflix.

 ## Overview